khnvlkr/sepsis-onset-early-warning/README.md

 python src/10_classical_classifiers.py
 python src/11_dbscan_clustering.py
 python src/12_outlier_analysis.py
+python src/13_fairness_audit.py
+python src/14_cross_hospital_generalization.py
+python src/15_conformal_prediction.py
 ```

 Scripts 10–12 only depend on `02_feature_engineering.py` having already built `fact_features`/`fact_ffill` — they don't need scripts 03–09 to have run first, so they can be run any time after step 2 above if you just want to check them in isolation.
+Scripts 13–15 depend on `04_engineered_model.py`'s trained model/out-of-fold predictions, so run those after script 04.

 **Hardware note:** `04_engineered_model.py` is the most memory-intensive script (35 total XGBoost fits over the full feature set).
 On machines with <8GB RAM, make sure the float32-downcast fix (§4) is in place, or expect an OOM.

+**Dependency note:** `15_conformal_prediction.py` requires `mapie>=1.0`, which is not needed by any earlier script.
+Install with `pip install -r requirements.txt` (now includes `mapie>=1.0`) before running it — a fresh venv that only ran scripts 01–12 will hit `ModuleNotFoundError: No module named 'mapie'` on script 15.

 ---

+## 11. Pending work

+- Per-subgroup conformal coverage check (§9) — does the 90% guarantee hold uniformly across hospital/age subgroups, or is the "uncertain" flag itself unevenly distributed by site or age the way point-prediction AUROC is?
+- Hospital-specific recalibration or fine-tuning experiment, motivated directly by the §8/§14 cross-hospital generalization results.
+- Final report write-up consolidating §7's results summary and §8's fairness/generalization/uncertainty findings into the DWM/FE submission format.